wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 ## 2. get_tree_data.py
-The first script (get_tree_data.py) creates a csv containing the segment data for quality checked trees in each plot & tile.
+The first script to run is get_tree_data.py which creates a csv containing the segment data from the Quantiative Structure Models for quality checked trees in each plot & tile.

 To run this ensure the rct-pipeline has been used to produce a directory of tree files describing the structrual attributes of each tree QSM.
 See path example below: